BCC Communication Pathway

 Launch the Vision

 Vision sermon refreshes the rallying cry.
 All-church pathway email sent.
-Small group leaders equipped for the season.
+Small group leaders equipped.
 Bridge Class cycle launches.

 Q2 · Apr–Jun